galaxyproject/galaxy-hub/src/tutorials/collections/index.md

 Below we explain how collections can be used in Galaxy.
 We start with an example where datasets are already in your history.
 Later in this tutorial we explain how to upload data into collections directly.

-## Creating collection from datasets in your history
+## Creating a collection from datasets in your history

-In Galaxy's lingo there are two interchangeable terms: collection and list.
+In Galaxy's language there are two interchangeable terms: collection and list.
 This is because the simplest collections is just a list of datasets.

 ### A simple collection example